tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/terms_and_conditions.rst

    To customize your email templates, activate the **developer mode** and go to :menuselection:`Settings --> Technical --> Email --> Templates`.

-With Odoo Sales it is now very simple to deal with terms & conditions.
+With CoquiAPPs Sales it is now very simple to deal with terms & conditions.

 .. seealso::
    - :doc:`quote_template`